 Animal Shows and Attractions

-Arizona is a land of natural beauty, so it stands to reason that there's plenty of wildlife to see while you're visiting, even in the colder month of December, but did you know there is a world famous Arabian horse farm and an all-breed cat show that both offer special events in December?
+Arizona is a land of natural beauty, and there's plenty of wildlife to see while you're visiting, even during the colder month of December.
+Events this month include tours of a world-famous Arabian horse farm and an all-breed cat show.

 Sports Events and Games